Accounting is changing, accountants are evolving, the true question lies in – Are businesses adopting new accounting principles?

 Personal biases or opinions can lead to financial reporting that is overly optimistic or pessimistic.
 The objectivity principle helps eliminate these biases, promoting more accurate financial statements.

-Benefits of Accounting Principles for Small Businesses.
+What Are The Benefits of Following Accounting Principles for Small Businesses?

 Accounting principle offers several significant benefits for small businesses